openstax/ansible-playbook-manifestly/README.md

 # ansible-role-manifestly
 An Ansible role to generate a deployment manifest file and upload it to Github and the server itself

-Requirements (on localhost or deployment server):
+# Requirements (on localhost or deployment server):
 ```
   - rbenv
   - ruby
 ```

-Required variables:
+# Required Role Variables
 ```
   - manifestly_dirs
   - manifestly_rbenv_init